-2018 Volvo V90
+2018 Volvo V90 Review, Ratings, Specs, Prices, and Photos

 - Brand still lacks luxury cachet

-The 2018 Volvo V90 is shaping up to be the longest and largest wagon for sale in the U.S. market, as well as the most flamboyantly styled.
+The 2018 Volvo V90 is a large wagon.
+Were you expecting something else from the Swedish automaker?

-As a derivative of the S90 sedan, the V90 wagon is a model that simultaneously builds on the brand’s heritage while striking out in an entirely new direction.
+As a derivative of the S90 sedan, the 2018 V90 wagon is a model that simultaneously builds on the brand’s heritage while striking out in an entirely new direction.
+Volvo offers a mildly off-road-oriented version of the V90 called the Cross Country, and it's by far the more popular of the two.

-It earns a very high 7.8 out of 10 on our overall scale.
+Either way, the V90 earns a hefty 7.8 out of 10 on our overall scale.
 Those numbers reflect our high opinion of its style, copious space, and generous features.
 (Read more about how we rate cars.)

+The V90 is available in T5 and T6, Volvo-speak for two engine options.
+A 240-horsepower, 2.0-liter turbo-4 engine is in the T5, while T6 models upgrade to a 316-hp version that’s turbocharged and supercharged.
+An 8-speed automatic is standard.
+The base V90 T5 can be ordered with front-wheel drive, but the T6 and both versions of the V90 Cross Country are available exclusively with all-wheel drive.

+No matter what version is selected, the V90 rides softly and hushes the outside world.
+No version is truly sporty in the vein of the Mercedes-AMG E63, but the V90 is at all times upscale and relaxing.

+We give it a 9 out of 10, with two points for its interior and one for its sublime exterior.
+(Read more about how we rate cars.)

-To sum up the V90’s design in just a few words, we might say that it’s beautiful and nuanced, yet not unnecessarily complex.
-The sheet metal is soft and organic at the sides, while there’s an abruptness at the front and rear that bring it right in line with the brand’s past—including a new version of the Volvo ironmark in front, flanked by “Thor’s hammer” headlights (a complex, distinctive LED array), and a blacked-out hatch that emphasizes the wagon's roofline and tapering sides.
+With the V90, Volvo renders sheet metal softly and organically at the sides.
+There's an abruptness at the front and rear that bring it right in line with the brand’s past—including a new version of the Volvo ironmark in front, flanked by “Thor’s hammer” headlights (a complex, distinctive LED array), and a blacked-out hatch that emphasizes the wagon's roofline and tapering sides.

 It’s also stark, simple, and contrast-oriented inside—a hallmark of Scandinavian design—while also introducing just a bit of Mediterranean warmth and skipping the German influences entirely.
 There are some shared cues and design attributes with the XC90, but there’s wood and metal detailing, a digital instrument cluster, and a clean, upright look overall.

 The only way in which the V90 does take after the sport-sedan establishment is in its fundamental proportions; Volvo’s new scalable product architecture allows the front wheels to be pushed out ahead and, in the case of the V90 (and S90) the hood to be lengthened.
 That gives the V90 a longer hood and hunkered-back proportions that take far more after the classic P1800 coupe of the 1960s (and the 2013 Concept Coupe that inspired the V90) rather than the Volvo wagons of the more recent past.